neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### Semantic HTML

-Writing semantic HTML means writing "meaningful" HTML, in the sense that the element itself provides information about its content.
+- [ ] Note that writing semantic HTML means writing "meaningful" HTML: the element itself provides information about its content.

-> Copy this snippet into your body element from before
+- [ ] Copy the following snippet into your body element from before:

 ```
 <div>